 USA Today’s 10Best Readers’ Choice has also ranked the park as one of the top destinations in Pennsylvania.
 Knoebels also offers swimming, camping, and an 18-hole golf course.
 The park is located directly off Route 487 in Elysburg.

 Every year when the crisp fall winds begin to blow and Halloween approaches, Knoebels transforms into a spooktacular place for ghosts and ghouls of all ages.
-For the fall of 2017, Knoebels will be open during the Covered Bridge & Arts Festival (October 5-8) and also October 13–15, 20–22, and 27–29 for their annual Hallo-Fun Weekends.
+For the fall of 2020, Knoebels will be open during the Covered Bridge & Arts Festival (October 8-11) and other weekends in the fall for their annual Hallo-Fun Weekends.

 Ricketts Glen State Park is one of the most scenic areas in Pennsylvania.
 Once slated to become a National Park, this large State Park is comprised of 13,050 acres in Luzerne, Sullivan, and Columbia counties.

 Ricketts Glen harbors the Glens Natural Area — a National Natural Landmark.
 Hike the Falls Trail System to explore the glens, which boasts a series of wild, free-flowing waterfalls, each cascading through rock-strewn clefts in this ancient hillside.
 The full Falls Loop trail is 7.2 miles of moderate to intensive hiking and takes trail-goers past 21 stunning waterfalls.
 Adams Falls is the other named waterfall in the park, and can be found directly off PA Rt.
 118.